Gunturuvenkatasubbarao/Group-8_ltts/Requirements/Define Product/defsystem.md

 DEFINING PRODUCT:

--	Gives user option to enter any amount of gold and system calculates the loan.
+-	Gives user option to enter any quantity of gold and system calculates the loan.
 -	The system is user friendly and provides many function to the user.
 -	The system will perform some advance calculations to calculate loan amount.